python/cpython/Doc/faq/design.rst

 regardless of whether the object is in a dictionary or not.
 If you fail to meet these restrictions dictionaries and other hash based structures will misbehave.

-In the case of ListWrapper, whenever the wrapper object is in a dictionary the wrapped list must not change to avoid anomalies.
+In the case of ``ListWrapper``, whenever the wrapper object is in a dictionary the wrapped list must not change to avoid anomalies.
 Don't do this unless you are prepared to think hard about the requirements and the consequences of not meeting them correctly.
 Consider yourself warned.